-The company that licensed the Ebola vaccine has announced that human safety trials could start as early as the next few weeks.
+The company which licensed the Ebola vaccine has announced that human safety trials could start in as early as the next few weeks.

 According to Reuters, NewLink Genetics Corp. said that they have enough doses of the vaccine, which was developed by scientists at the Public Health Agency of Canada, to start trials this summer.